stjudecloud/university/docs/visualization-community/data-manage/index.md

 In this section, you will learn how and where to find your data so that you can use our visualization editors.

 !!!tip
-* The url key is case in-sensitive.
+* The <url> key is case in-sensitive.
 * Dropbox storage url keys will not work since these are binary files.
 * Amazon (AWS) and DNAnexus are two examples that `runproteinpaint()` can access.
-* The <file> key is only for internal St. Jude users to access the HPC.
+* The <file> key is only for internal St. Jude users to access the HPC within the <tp> directory.
 !!!

 Follow the below tutorials if you want to upload data to DNAnexus.